mdub/clamp/README.md

 Note that it makes no sense to mark a `:flag` option, or one with a `:default`, as `:required`.

+### Multivalued options

+Declaring an option "`:multivalued`" allows it to be specified multiple times on the command line.

+    option "--format", "FORMAT", "output format", :multivalued => true

+The underlying attribute becomes an Array, and the suffix "`_list`" is appended to the default attribute name.
+In this case, an attribute called "`format_list`" would be generated (unless you override the default by specifying an `:attribute_name`).

 Declaring parameters
 --------------------